AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-04-15-Resazurin-Metabolic-Assays-Protocol-for-Individual-Stress-Testing.md

 After samples are taken at the 3 h (T3) time point, increase the incubator temperature to 44°C. This will increase water temperature to 41-42°C during the incubation.

-Repeat the steps above for fluorescence, absorbance, and color measurements at 4 h (T4), 5 h (T5), 6 h (T6), and 7 h (T7) of incubation at high temperature.
-If time is short for the day, the 7 h measurement can be skipped.
-Record the 7 h time point if possible.
+Repeat the steps above for fluorescence, absorbance, and color measurements at 4 h (T4), 5 h (T5), and 6 h (T6) of incubation at high temperature.
+If there is more time, a 7 h measurement can be done as well.

 At the end of the day, save all of the data to a flash drive and add the text files to GitHub at the [location here under the Data directory](https://github.com/RobertsLab/resazurin-assay-development/tree/main/data/usda-families).